Leah1977/Fishy_pair/TESTING.md

 ### Level choices not displaying inline across the width of the screen

-Solved this issued with some
+Solved this issue with some

 ```<section class ="level-options">
       <!-- level 1 Easy -->